frontity/docs/docs/api-reference-1/frontity-analytics.md

 | :------------ | :----- | :-----: | :------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | **`name`**    | string | -       | true     | The value of this property is mapped to the proper name event of each analytics package |
 | **`payload`** | Object | -       | true     | Event payload.                                                                                                                                                                                    |
+This method will send the event tracking information to all the packages enabled in `state.analytics.events`

 Each package will handle the information sent through this `actions.analytics.event()` in a different way:

 - [How `@frontity/google-analytics` handle this event object](https://github.com/frontity/frontity/tree/dev/packages/google-analytics#actions-analytics-event)
 - [How `@frontity/google-tag-manager-analytics`  handle this event object](https://github.com/frontity/frontity/tree/dev/packages/google-tag-manager-analytics#actions-analytics-event)
 - [How `@frontity/comscore-analytics` handle this event object](https://github.com/frontity/frontity/tree/dev/packages/comscore-analytics#actions-analytics-event)